jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) substantially the same contractual terms and conditions, other than their PSR periods; and (b) substantially the same assumptions for pricing their life risk.
 Meaning of expected life risk proportion
-(6) In this section, expected life risk proportion means a proportion of the total life risk and life risk renewal expenses of premiums for life insurance policies in the relevant class during their PSR periods, where that proportion fairly reflects the life risk and an amount of life risk renewal expenses expected to be borne in that income year if the policies were still existing at the earlier of—
+(6) In this section, expected life risk proportion means, for life insurance policies in a class of policies and an income year, the proportion of the premiums that fairly reflects the proportion of the life risk and the life risk renewal expenses, for the term of the policy, expected to be borne in the income year and is determined from the corresponding proportions calculated, for each PSR period that begins, continues, or ends in the income year,—
-  (a) the end of the income year:
-  (b) immediately before the end of the policies' PSR period.
+  (a) as at the beginning of the income year or the beginning of the PSR period, whichever is later; and (b) assuming that the policies still exist at the end of the income year or the end of the PSR period, whichever is earlier.

 ### EY 26 Unearned premium reserving amount: non-participation policies not annuities
 Calculation of reserving amount